Sport in Bangladesh: Football

-In the past, Bangladesh were an emerging team from Asia but in recent times the standard of Bangladeshi football has degraded due to mismanagement, lack of support and funds.
 In 1976, Bangladesh became affiliated with FIFA.
-The mid-eighties saw a surge in support for the three traditional Dhaka League giants Mohammedan SC, Abahani Krira Chakra and Brothers Union, who established massive fan bases all over the country.
+The mid-eighties saw a surge in support for the three traditional domestic giants Dhaka Mohammedan, Abahani Limited Dhaka and Brothers Union, who established massive fan bases all over the country.
 The most anticipated game in Bangladeshi domestic football is the Dhaka Derby and during the majority of the 80s, the derby was seen as the biggest sporting event in the country.

-Since independence, the country has hosted two major AFC tournament's, the 1978 AFC Youth Championship and the 2006 AFC Challenge Cup.
+Since independence, the country has hosted two major AFC tournaments, the 1978 AFC Youth Championship and the 2006 AFC Challenge Cup.

-The national team's only appearance in the AFC Asian Cup to date was during the 1980 edition, when they became only the second South Asian team to qualify for the main tournament.
+The national team's only appearance in the AFC Asian Cup to date was during the 1980 edition when they became only the second South Asian team to qualify for the main tournament.
 In 1995, the national team won the 4-nation Tiger Trophy in Myanmar, which was their first ever major trophy.
-Even after the decline of domestic football, there are more football tournaments organized in and outside Dhaka than any other sports and football fever grips the nation during every FIFA World Cup.
+Even after the decline of domestic football, there are more football tournaments organized in and outside Dhaka than any other sports, and football fever grips the nation during every FIFA World Cup.

-In 2022, the women's team created history by winning the 2022 SAFF Women's Championship, defeating India in the final.
+In 2022, the women's team created history by winning the 2022 SAFF Women's Championship, defeating Nepal in the final.

 Hockey

 Hockey has been one of the most popular sports in Bangladesh.
-It comes right after Cricket and football considering the popularity.
-However, lack of responsible officials and maladministration has led this sport to decline as well.
-Bangladesh, even though, regularly participates in the Hockey Asia Cup and also hosted its edition of 1985.
+It comes right after Cricket and football considering their popularity.
+However, the lack of responsible officials and maladministration has led this sport to decline as well.
+Bangladesh, even though, regularly participates in the Hockey Asia Cup and also hosted its edition in 1985.
 The Bangladesh Hockey Federation, the national governing body for the sport, every year organizes some domestic competitions in the country, most notably the Premier Division Hockey League.
-In 2022 Bangladesh started its first ever franchise hockey league Hockey Champions Trophy Bangladesh.
+In 2022 Bangladesh started its first-ever franchise hockey league Hockey Champions Trophy Bangladesh.

 Ha-du-du

 Ha-du-du is recognized as the national sport in Bangladesh.
 The sport is played all through the country.
 Bangladesh has been regularly participating in Asian Games for Ha-du-du.
-However, the recent rise of other sports has led to the decline in its popularity.
-Bangladesh was once considered one of the top sides to play against in the world but has now been weakening due to lack of funds and other reasons.
+However, the recent rise of other sports has led to a decline in their popularity.
+Bangladesh was once considered one of the top sides to play against in the world but has now been weakening due to a lack of funds and other reasons.